-When the flow of secretions from the sinuses is blocked, bacteria may begin to grow.
+When secretions are blocked, bacteria may begin to grow.
 This leads to a sinus infection, or sinusitis.
-The most common bacteria that cause sinusitis include the following:
+The most common bacteria that cause acute sinusitis include:

 The symptoms of sinusitis depend greatly on the age of the child.
-The following are the most common symptoms of sinusitis.
-However, each child may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of sinusitis:

-The symptoms of sinusitis may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+The symptoms of sinusitis may look like other conditions or medical problems.
+Always see your child's health care provider for a diagnosis.

-Generally, your child's physician can diagnose sinusitis based on your child's symptoms and physical examination.
-In some cases additional tests may be performed to confirm the diagnosis.
+Generally, your child's health care provider can diagnose sinusitis based on your child's symptoms and physical exam.
+In some cases other tests may be done to confirm the diagnosis.
 These may include:

 Sinus X-rays.
 Diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
 (X-rays are not typically used, but may help assist in the diagnosis.)

 Cultures from the sinuses.
-Laboratory tests that involve the growing of bacteria or other microorganisms to aid in diagnosis.
+Lab tests that involve the growing of bacteria or other microorganisms to aid in diagnosis.

 Your opinion or preference